timeteam/timeteam.github.io/_posts/Non_fiction/2017-20-09-the-silk-roads.md

 The endnotes are extremely extensive and filled with original sources but the lack of a companion bibliography makes it very laborious to track down references, which are only given in full the first time they are used.

-But what is most glaringly absent is an overview of the content of the chapters, which is hidden behind cryptic chapter titles.  ** Peter Frankopan**'s historical perspective is often a fresh perspective on modern political and economic issues.
-Thus, in order to use this as a reference and since I couldn't find any such summary online I have attempted my own rough version:
+What is most glaringly absent is an overview of the content of the chapters, which is hidden behind cryptic chapter titles.  ** Peter Frankopan**'s historical knowledge is often a fresh and informative perspective on modern political and economic issues.
+Thus, in order to use this as a reference and since I couldn't find any such summary online I have attempted my own rough outline of the chapters:

-1 _The Creation of the Silk Road_   Mesopotamia and the reach of Greece and pre-Christian Rome into Persia
+1 _The Creation of the Silk Road_  - Mesopotamia and the reach of Greece and pre-Christian Rome into Persia.

-2 _The Road of Faiths_  Buddhism, Christianity and Zoroastrianism
+2 _The Road of Faiths_  and

-3 _The Road to a Christian East_
+3 _The Road to a Christian East_ - Buddhism, Zoroastrianism and especially the spread of Christianity.

-4 _The Road to Revolution_
+4 _The Road to Revolution_  - The rise of Islam.

-5 _The Road to Concord_
+5 _The Road to Concord_  - Early interactions between Christianity, Islam and Judaism were relatively peaceful.
+Until Rome and Persia came into more territorial conflict.
+Islam was better at uniting previously independent and disparate local warlords.

-6 _The Road of Furs_
+6 _The Road of Furs_  - Fur and other trade.
+Jewish merchants and Vikings ranging far.
+(Vikings the father or modern Russia:  Rus' = rower).

-7 _The Slave Road_
+7 _The Slave Road_  - The Vikings also prominent slave traders.

-8 _The Road to Heaven_
+8 _The Road to Heaven_  - The hypocritical, genocidal and catastrophic Crusades.
+Harbingers of equally damaging modern conservative forces.

-9 _The Road to Hell_
+9 _The Road to Hell_  - **Genghis Khan** and the Mongols.
+Not as bad as their reputation would suggest.

-10 _The Road of Death and Destruction_
+10 _The Road of Death and Destruction_  - Black Death kills at least a third of Europe's population.
+And resets the economy in favour of the West (economic reform by killing 30% of the population - don't tell economists).

-11 _The Road of Gold_
+11 _The Road of Gold_  - **Columbus** discovers the Americas.

-12 _The Road of Silver_
+12 _The Road of Silver_  - **Vasco da Gama** rounds the Cape of Good Hope into the Indian Ocean.

-13 _The Road to Northern Europe_
+13 _The Road to Northern Europe_  - Britian ...

 14 _The Road to Empire_